lianqiw/maos/docs/40_results.md

 - \c Resp_1: \c resp: Results for each direction.
 Combines the following four files previous saved individually: Resolmp_1, Resclmp_1, Resolep_1, Resclep_1.
     - Use \c resp=read('Resp_1)
-    - \c resp[0]: Open loop wavefront Zernike (not normalized wrt radius) modes defined on not-normalized coordinate on the aperture.
-The format is similar to res{1} above.
+    - \c resp[0]: Open loop wavefront Zernike modes defined on not-normalized coordinate on the aperture, in the order of piston/tip/tilt ...

-    - \c resp[1]: Close loop wavefront Zernike modes, in the same format as \c Resolmp_1
+    - \c resp[1]: Close loop wavefront Zernike modes, in the same format as \c resp[0].

     - \c resp[2]: Open loop wavefront variance for each science field point.
       Each cell represent a science field point.
 The format is similar to res{1}